ombharat6361/ombharat6361/README.md

 👋 Hi there!
-I'm [Your Name]
+I'm Om

 📚 Student  | 🎓 NMIMS Mumbai

 🌟 About Me:
 I'm a passionate and curious student who's on a journey to explore the exciting world of data science and machine learning.
-// Just trying to be better //
+/* Just trying to be better */

 🎓 Education:
 - Currently, I'm pursuing a degree in Data Science